chipgarner/air-pms7003/README.md

 To install the driver, simply do:

-pip3 install python-aqi
+sudo pip3 install python-aqi
-pip3 install paho-mqtt
+sudo pip3 install paho-mqtt

 The Pi file /boot/config.txt needs the line enable_uart=1. this is often the last line.
 Check for this with grep uart /boot/config.txt